 What to expect after your procedure

 Your stockings must be worn for a total of 4 weeks.
-For the first 2 weeks, these stocking must be worn continuously, day and night.
-For the 3rd and 4th week they need only be worn during the daytime.
-This time period may be shortened, but Dr. Mayo will specifically inform you if this is the case
+For the first 2 weeks, these stockings must be worn continuously, day and night.
+For the 3rd and 4th week they need to only be worn during the daytime.
+This time period may be shortened, but Dr Theivendran will specifically inform you if this is the case.

-We advise AGAINST any long-haul travel (>4hrs) for the first 2 weeks after your surgery.
+We advise AGAINST any long-haul (>4hrs) for the first 4 weeks after your surgery.
+You may drive as soon as comfortable walking without pain.
+Please discuss this with Dr Theivendran.

 If you have any questions in the period after (or prior to) your surgery, or if you notice any of the following conditions: painful or red wounds, increasing pain, or swelling, please contact our office at any time.